Table of Contents

-Gravity Forms integration for wpDataTables
+Gravity Forms integration overview

 After installing and activating the Gravity Forms integration for wpDataTables plugin, “Gravity Form” will appear natively as a table type in the wpDataTables plugin.
 You will be able to create wpDataTables based on your Gravity Form entries using the “Create a table linked to an existing data source” page.

-An example of a Gravity Form-based table
+An Example of a Gravity Form Based Table

 The first thing you need to do to create a Gravity Form-based wpDataTable is to prepare a Gravity Form, and add at least one form entry in it.
 In this tutorial we will create a wpDataTable based on a dummy “Seminar Feedback Form” form that has 15 entries.
 Each form field will be shown as a wpDataTable column, and each form entry will render one row in the wpDataTable.
 On the left side you can see a dummy form that will be used in this tutorial.